Thick, broad, hand-pulled noodles seasoned with chilli, garlic and Sichuan pepper, Xi’an Biang Biang noodles offer a delectable taste and texture.

 Instructions

-Pull the noodles (please refer to the video in the post content above)
+Pull the noodles (please refer to the video in the post above)

-- Press the dough in the middle lengthways using a rolling pin or a chopstick.
+• Press the dough down the middle lengthwise using a rolling pin or a chopstick to create an indentation (be careful not to tear the dough).

 Cook the noodles